nas-tabchiche/svelte-typewriter/README.md

 1. Fork it!
 2. Create your feature branch: `git checkout -b fix/my-new-bug-fix`
+3. Preview your changes with `yarn dev` (or `npm run dev`)
-3. Commit your changes: `git commit -am 'fix: Fix some bug'`
+4. Commit your changes: `git commit -am 'fix: Fix some bug'`
-4. Push to the branch: `git push origin fix/my-new-bug-fix`
+5. Push to the branch: `git push origin fix/my-new-bug-fix`
-5. Submit a pull request :D
+6. Submit a pull request :D